adamhadani/logtools/README.md

 	Parse a log file and perform generic blacklist/whitelist-based row filtering against a specific field in the log row.
 Can use simple delimited field formats, or use a parser (see logtools.parsers) for dealing with more complex formats/encodings, e.g JSON

+* ``logtail``
+	Tail a logfile, based on more complex expressions rather than the number of lines N to limit to.
+Currently supported is tailing via a date format/expression, e.g filter only to lines in which the date expression is equal or greater than a given start date.

 * ``qps``
 	Compute QPS averages given a log file using a datetime/timestamp field and a sliding window interval specified by the user.
 Can be very handy to quickly assess current QPS of some arbitrary service